Five killed in Islamist car bomb attacks in north Mali

 Moussa Ag Assarid, a Paris-based representative of the pro-autonomy MNLA Tuareg fighters, said suspected Islamists had first tried to drive into a building in In Khalil, but the car was destroyed by fighters ahead of impact.

-A second car then drove into the group's local operations centre and exploded.
+A second car then drove into the group's local operations center and exploded.

 Aside from the two bombers, Ag Assarid said three MNLA fighters were killed and three others wounded.
 It was not possible to independently verify the report.